 Exceptions to the standard requirements

-Travellers in possession of a valid American or Canadian passport, a visa or an American residence permit, are exempt from the above-mentioned ESTA requirements.
-Travellers who are entering the USA by land (and not by air or ship) do not need to apply for an ESTA, but it is advised they do so to shorten the passport checks.
-They are also still required to adhere to all of the requirements on this page concerning their stay in the USA.
-Travellers that do not possess a passport issued by a country that is part of the Visa Waiver Program, but do hold a residence permit from one of these countries, do not meet the requirements of the ESTA and can only travel with a visa.
+Travellers who hold a valid American or Canadian passport, a visa or an American residence permit, are exempt from the above-mentioned ESTA requirements.
+Travellers that do not hold a passport issued by a country that is part of the Visa Waiver Program, but do hold a residence permit from one of these countries, do not meet the ESTA requirements and can only travel with a visa.

 Travellers that do not meet the requirements